 It is generated from a variety of sources, such as social networks, sensor networks, internet text and documents, studies and records among many other avenues.
 The vast amount that is generated via connected devices enables organizations to accumulate data of all kinds.

-The major problem for most organizations falls in gleaning perceptible insights from such huge volumes., including machine learning and A.I, and predictive analytics provide the solutions for organizations to gain access to meaningful and actionable insights.
+The major problem for most organizations falls in gleaning perceptible insights from such huge volumes.
+Big data analytics, including machine learning and A.I, and predictive analytics provide the solutions for organizations to gain access to meaningful and actionable insights.

 During the Covid-19 pandemic, the global market for big data was estimated at $154.9bn for 2022 and is projected to reach $234.6bn by 2026.
 After a thorough analysis of implications to business following the pandemic and the included economic crisis, the Big Data market in the US is estimated at $55bn in the year 2022.